xiaofenglyl/git/readme.txt

-git is a distrubuted version control system git is a free software
+git is a distrubuted version control system
+Git is a free software
 Git tracks changes of files
 chagnge iy
 test origin